‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

 The remaining players will stay on the starting side and repeat the process until three players are across.
 The first three across will stand on the plates on the opposite side and hold that position.
 The remaining players on the starting side will kill a Sword Knight, cross the bridge, and then kill the Gatekeeper until five have been killed.

 This is where the major change comes in.
-The bridge becomes permanent once five Gatekeepers are killed and a host of Swords are spawned around the center plate along with a host of Knights.
+The bridge becomes permanent once five Gatekeepers are killed, and a host of Swords are spawned around the center plate along with a host of Knights.
 Killing these Knights lights up the 10 statues leading out of the area and opens the door.

 The encounter requires five Gatekeepers to be killed, which means a fireteam with a minimum of five players is required.
 It remains to be seen if Destiny players find new and innovative ways to get around this.